Skip to main content

 From here, select 'Create Custom Goal'.
 You can then give your goal a name.

-Then choose the goal action: Visited Page or Clicked Element.
+Then choose the goal action: Visited Page, Clicked Element, Custom Javascript or Matched Segment.

 Tracking Clicks